edooley7/dsp/HOWTO.md

-# Guide to Forking and Editing on GitHub
+# How to Work with GitHub

+## Step 1: Sign up for GitHub

+You will need a GitHub account.

+It's easy and free to [sign up](https://github.com/join).

+## Step 2: Sign in to GitHub

+Make sure that you are [signed in](https://github.com/login) to GitHub.

+## Step 3: Work with GitHub

 The following will guide you through the steps for "forking" the pre-work repository, which is where all of the material and exercises live.
 When you _fork_ a repository, you're making a personal copy of the pre-work.
 Everything you fork will show up in your **Repositories** section.

-##Forking the repository
+### Forking the repository

 Click the **Fork** button on the upper right hand corner of the repository: